illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 ## Graph Searching and Cycle Detection

 The graph returned from the `parmake` parser will contain all the vertices and edges depicting rules and dependencies in a Makefile.
 In addition, it will contain an empty sentinel rule (with key "") whose neighbors are the build targets. *Do not execute this rule*.
-Instead, you should only work on rules that descend from this rule (i.e. the build targets and all their descendents).
+Instead, you should only work on rules that descend from this rule (i.e. the build targets and all their descendants).
 Here, "B descends from A" means that that 'A' implicitly depends on 'B' to run.

 GNU `make` handles cyclical dependencies by attempting to delete edges that cause cycles.
 If you tried to call `make d` on the example Makefile shown earlier, GNU `make` would essentially attempt to convert that Makefile to this one: